MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

   - customerInsights
 ---

-# Map entities and attributes for data unification
+# Select source fields for data unification

 The first step in customer or account unification is selecting the entities and attributes within your datasets that you want to unify.
+Select entities that contain customer profile related data.

 > [!NOTE]
 > For individual consumers (B-C), the unification process involves customers.
 For business accounts, this part of the unification process involves accounts.
 Screen titles indicate whether it is customers or accounts.